RUFAI-T/Zuri-Django-Project/README.md

 # Zuri-Django-Project
-This is my Django project for week 4 and week 5on Zuri
+This is my Django project for week 5 on Zuri.